 Engine inefficiencies are seldom felt by a user but can result in serious losses in operability and revenue.

-A major reason for engine inefficiency stems from partial failure of an engine’s fuel injection system, which isn’t well understood by a majority of people.
+A major reason for engine inefficiency stems from the partial failure of an engine’s fuel injection system, something not well understood by a majority of people.

-Injector partial functional failure isn’t a failure point that is well-documented in many industries, leaving a lapse in understanding of the symptoms that come with this kind of failure.
+Partial functional injector failure isn’t a failure point that is well-documented in many industries, leaving a lapse in the understanding of the symptoms that come with this kind of failure.

 Although the equipment is still operable, partial functional failure of a fuel injection system is generally one that reduces engine efficiency or performance.
 The symptoms of such failures within an injection system may include the following:

-Many of the symptoms mentioned here are difficult to diagnose without the proper tools and equipment, which makes needed repairs something that often falls behind.
+Many of the symptoms mentioned above are difficult to diagnose without the proper tools and equipment, which makes needed repairs something that often falls behind.

 To understand the role fuel injection plays in the engine mechanically, one must understand the stroke cycle as referenced below.